Puzzlebottom/hungry-hungry-duckies/USER-STORIES.md

 - As a user, I want to join a game with my friends <!-- Friends lists, custom games -->
 - As a user, I want to customize my duck and the board <!-- microtransactions -->

+# Stretch DEV Stories

+- As a developer, I would like to push to main, instead of master